apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

-These two methods break down to usage like some of the previously used examples; however the reality of how it works is perhaps the more important portion.
-For example the code listed below has some interesting points of interest worth mentioning.
+These two methods break down to usage like some of the previously used examples.
+However, the reality of how it works is perhaps the more important portion.
+For example, the code listed below has some points of interest worth mentioning.

 ```swift
 validate {